 This is the harmonized ANCE, CSA Group, and UL standard for Aboveground Reinforced Thermosetting Resin Conduit (RTRC) and Fittings.
-It is the first edition of NMX-J-759-ANCE, the second edition of CSA C22.2 No. 2515, and the second edition of UL 2515.
-This edition of NMX-J-759-ANCE is the first edition published.
+It is the first edition of NMX-J-765i-ANCE, the second edition of CSA C22.2 No. 2515, and the second edition of UL 2515.
+This edition of NMX-J-765i-ANCE is the first edition published.
 This edition of CSA C22.2 No. 2515 supersedes the previous edition(s) published on July 31, 2009.
 This edition of UL 2515 supersedes the previous edition(s) published on July 31, 2009.
+This harmonized standard has been jointly revised on March 22, 2022.
+For this purpose, CSA Group and UL are issuing revision pages dated March 22, 2022, and ANCE is issuing a new edition dated March 22, 2022.

 This standard has been developed in compliance with Standards Council of Canada requirements for National Standards of Canada.
 It has been published as a National Standard of Canada by CSA Group.